 More details concerning the type and the location of the air quality monitoring stations are available at the media center web pages.

-The main pollutants are Nitric Dioxide (NO2), Sulphur Dioxide (SO2), Carbon Oxide (CO), Ozone (O3) and Particulate Matter (PM10).
+The main pollutants are Nitric Dioxide (NO2), Sulphur Dioxide (SO2), Carbon Oxide (CO), Ozone (O3), Benzene (C6H6), Particulate Matter 10 μm (PM10) and Particulate Matter 2.5 μm (PM2.5).
+The categories that are used to describe their pollution levels are:

 Air pollution levels are defined with the aid of concentration levels per pollutant, which are associated with health problems, as summarized below: